netlight-johannadagfalk/goclimate/README.md

 Follow linter config (open a PR with rule changes if you disagree) and write tests according to [Better Specs](http://www.betterspecs.org).

+For react files this project uses Prettier for stylistic rules and ESlint for code quality rules.
+To avoid conflicts, ESlint runs Prettier as an ESlint rule.

+Eslint and prettier runs with a script, but we recommend to additionally make use of code editor extensions and enable format on save according to Prettier.

 #### Views

 When writing HTML views, we write utility-first CSS, using [TailwindCSS](https://tailwindcss.com/), combined with some of our own custom utilities and components.
 In order to have coherency in the code, these are some conventions we follow: